sbt/sbt-multi-release-jar/README.md

 Provides support for [JEP 238: Multi-Release JAR Files](http://openjdk.java.net/jeps/238).
 Note that this plugin is not building the jar itself, but just making sure to compile using the right JDK version files which live under `src/[test|main]/[java|scala]-jdk9`.
-The packaging into a JAR you can still us eyour favourite plugin of choice, such as sbt-assembly or others.
+The packaging into a JAR you can still use your favourite plugin of choice, such as sbt-assembly or others.

 Usage
 -----